ChristilawD/AWS_CloudFormation/README.md

 For tempalte validation, I use cfn-lint (https://pypi.org/project/cfn-lint/) as well as CloudFormations Template Validator (using Design View).
 Also, **ALL** of these templates have been validated/tested and known to be working in my environment.
 If you have issues, please open an issue and provide as much details as possible for me to help troubleshoot.

+# Comments in Templates

+Please note that only the YAML templates have comments in them.
+I use a converter to convert from YAML to JSON (and I do test the JSON files) and it strips the comments from them.
+If you have any questrions, and you use the JSON tempaltes, best to look at the YAML templates and the Wiki to see if you can get the information needed.
+If you cannot find the information, open an issue and I will try and get it fixed/answered for you.
+Thanks!

 # Templates

 ## SSMAgent_cf.yaml